-If you are married or in a civil partnership and take equity release together, then both of you can stay in your own home until you die or go into long term care.
+If you are married, in a civil partnership or have a partner and take equity release together, then both of you can stay in your own home until you die or go into long term care.
 This means that if one of you needs to go into care, but the other wishes to remain in your home then this is allowed.

 If only you have taken out equity release as the property is your sole ownership, then your partner whether you are married, in a civil partnership or not may not be able to remain in your home after you pass away or go into long-term care.

 It is possible to move home after you have taken out equity release.
 There are some equity release products (both lifetime mortgages and home reversion plans) that allow you to ‘port’ your borrowing from one property to another.
 There will be some important conditions as to the types of property and the value of these that will be acceptable to the equity release provider.
 You should speak to your equity release provider before planning any moves.